Australia rolls the fluffy dice on stalling autos sector

 “The priority is to direct resources that might be available to the component supplier companies, to prevent as much as possible the collapse of the supply chain on the back of Holden collapsing,” said John Spoehr, executive director of the Australian Workplace Innovation and Social Research Centre at the University of Adelaide.
 “A good number of the component suppliers, with support, hopefully, will be able to withstand the shock.”

-Grant Thornton’s Phillips said some simple policy changes, such as harmonizing federal and state laws covering aftermarket products, could boost the sector’s value by around 27 percent to A$6.6 billion.
+Grant Thornton’s Phillips said some simple policy changes, such as harmonising federal and state laws covering aftermarket products, could boost the sector’s value by around 27 percent to A$6.6 billion.

 As in most advanced economies, manufacturing accounts for a declining proportion of Australia’s GDP, reflecting the growing influence of services and information-based industries.